code-423n4/docs/awarding/incentive-model-and-awards/README.md

 Now, let's compare to a group of 3 high findings, 2 of them are identified as partial-25.
 Findings from warden B & C.
-Let's see how the pie evolves.
+Let's see how the pie and slices evolves.

 | **Warden**  | **finding** | **risk** |        **pie**     | **split** |      **slice**      |       **award**        |
 | ----------- | ----------- | ---------| ------------------ | --------- | ------------------- | ---------------------- |